-If you want an app to start automatically at each start of your android headunit without having to tap the icon each time, it is possible.
+It is possible if you want an app to start automatically at each start of your Android headunit without tapping the icon each time.

-You may be running ‘Torque’ app for ECU monitoring or a speed limiting and monitoring app that needs to run on each and every journey and you are getting frustrated at having to tap the icon and ok the messages before you can drive.
-Keeping an app active on your android headunit when it powers down is not possible, but starting it automatically is possible.
+You may be running a ‘Torque’ app for ECU monitoring or a speed limiting and monitoring app that needs to run on every journey.
+You are getting frustrated at having to tap the icon and ok the messages before you can drive.
+Keeping an app active on your Android headunit when it powers down is impossible, but starting it automatically is possible.

 We will show you how to do it.

 The solution can be found in changing the Android Headunit Launcher.
 The launcher is the home screen.
-Some launchers have the ability to not just look pretty, give easy access to apps and information, but automate processes at start-up.
+Some launchers cannot just look pretty and give easy access to apps and information but automate processes at start-up.
 This is what you need to have other apps start when the headunit starts.

 Launchers are Key